-FAFSA Submission Summary-A summary of the information you included on the Free Application for Federal Student Aid (FAFSA).
+FAFSA Submission Summary-A summary of the information a student included on the Free Application for Federal Student Aid (FAFSA).
 It provides the Student Aid Index (SAI), which is used to determine whether a student is eligible for a Federal Pell Grant and other financial aid.

 Federal School Code-An identifier that the U.S. Department of Education assigns to each college or career school that participates in the federal student aid programs.
-In order to send your FAFSA information to a college, you must list the college's Federal School Code on your application.
-A list of Federal School Codes is available at https://studentaid.gov/fafsaapp/FSCsearch.
+In order for a student to send their FAFSA information to a college, they must list the college's Federal School Code on their application.
+A list of Federal School Codes is available at https://studentaid. gov/fafsa-app/FSCsearch.

 Financial Aid Offer-The total amount of financial aid a student is eligible to receive.
 It might include grants, work-study and loans, and is assembled by the college's financial aid office.
+Financial Need-The amount by which a student's family contribution falls short of covering their cost of attendance.

-Financial Need-The amount by which your family contribution falls short of covering the cost of attendance.
+Forbearance-The temporary

-Forbearance-The temporary postponement or reduction of loan payments that is typically granted at the discretion of the lender/servicer.
+postponement or reduction of loan payments that is typically granted at the discretion of the lender/servicer.
 The borrower is responsible for paying all interest that accrues during periods of forbearance.

-Free Application for Federal Student Aid (FAFSA)-A free application that must be completed by all students and their parent(s) to apply for federal student aid.
+Free Application for Federal Student Aid (FAFSA)-A free application that must be completed by all students and other required contributors, such as their parent(s), to apply for federal student aid.

 FSA ID-A username and password used to log into to certain Federal Student Aid websites, such as the Free Application for Federal Student Aid (FAFSA) and the National Student Loan Data System, among others.
+This is sometimes referenced as a StudentAid.gov account.